KMPARDS/esn-contracts/README.md

   </p>

   <p align="center">
     EraSwap Smart Contracts to be deployed on Ethereum and Era Swap Network.
 View project architecture <a href="https://github.com/KMPARDS/esn-contracts/issues/77">here</a>.
-You can find high level info about the products and their interconnection with each other in the <a href="https://eraswaptoken.io/pdf/eraswap_whitepaper.pdf">whitepaper</a>.
+You can find high level info about the smart contracts and their interconnection with each other in the <a href="https://eraswaptoken.io/pdf/eraswap_whitepaper.pdf">whitepaper</a>.
   </p>
 </p>